Qing-Lu/torch/Cheatsheet.md

 ------------
 * parallel - A package to easily fork processes, for Torch
 * thmap - Map jobs onto th nodes.
-* threads - A FFI threading system
+* threads - A FFI threading system based on SDL2 by Ronan Collobert
+* [lua-llthreads](https://github.com/Neopallium/lua-llthreads) - Low-Level threads(pthreads or WIN32 threads) for Lua.
 Alternative REPLs
 ------------
 * trepl - An embedabble, Lua-only REPL for Torch.